ganglem/bachelor-thesis/Bachelor_Thesis_notes/Papers/ThreatSurf - A method for automated Threat Surface assessment in automotive cybersecurity engineering.md

 ## Background and related work

-- provide a framewor for the execution of a [[TARA]] to achieve a general cybersecurity concept
+- provide a framework for the execution of a [[TARA]] to achieve a general cybersecurity concept
 - [[EVITA]]
 - [[TVRA]]
 - [[HEAVENS]]